Graph Neural Networks for Graphs with Heterophily: A Survey: Preliminary

-\paragraph{Graph Neural Networks.} Generally, GNNs adopt the message passing mechanism, where each node representation is updated by aggregating the messages from local neighbor representations, and then combining the aggregated messages with its ego representation~\cite{gin_xu2019powerful}.
+Generally, GNNs adopt the message passing mechanism, where each node representation is updated by aggregating the messages from local neighbor representations, and then combining the aggregated messages with its ego representation~\cite{gin_xu2019powerful}.
 The updating process of the $l$-th GNN layer for each node $v \in \mathcal{V}$ can be described as:

 where $\mathbf{m}^{(l)}_v$ and $\mathbf{h}^{(l)}_{v}$ stand for the message vector and the representation vector of node $v$ at the $l$-th layer, respectively.
 And $\operatorname{AGGREGATE}(\cdot)$ and $\operatorname{UPDATE}(\cdot)$ are aggregation function (\eg, mean, LSTM, and max pooling) and update function (\eg, linear-layer combination)~\cite{sage_hamilton2017inductive}, respectively.
 Given the input of the first layer as $\mathbf{H}^{(0)} = \mathbf{X}$, the learned node representations at each layer of $L$-layer GNN can be denoted as $\mathbf{H}^{(l)} = \left[\mathbf{h}^{(l)}_{v}\right]$ for $v=(1,\cdots,\mathcal{|V|})$ and $ l=(1,\cdots,L)$.
 For node classification task, the final node representation $\mathbf{H}^{(L)}$ would be fed into a classifier network (\eg, a fully-connected layer) to generate the predictions for classes.